 Definition Audiology services are services provided by or under the direction of a licensed audiologist related to the evaluation, diagnosis, and treatment of a student with conditions of the human auditory system whose communication disorders center in whole or in part in the hearing function.
 Services also include necessary supplies and equipment as well as direct assistance with selection, acquisition, training or use of an ATD.
 Prescription Services must be prescribed/ordered by a licensed MD, licensed DO or licensed CRNP enrolled in the MA Program within the scope of his or her practice under state law.
-Provider Licensed audiologist or audiologist assistant under the direction of a Qualifications licensed audiologist (See "Supervision of Assistants") Documentation Copy of Department of State license showing full name and dates of of Credentials licensure reflecting the period services were provided.
-Maintained Onsite
+Provider Qualifications Licensed audiologist or audiologist assistant under the direction of a licensed audiologist (See "Supervision of Assistants") Documentation of Credentials Maintained Onsite Copy of Department of State license showing full name and dates of licensure reflecting the period services were provided.
 Supervision of Assistants Services rendered by Assistants, as defined by 49 Pa.
 Code § 45.301 and 49 Pa.
 Code § 45.304, must be supervised in accordance with 49 Pa.
 Code § 45.306.
 All services provided under the direction of a licensed audiologist must have a supervisory signature on SBAP documentation.
 Individual or Group Individual or group of two or more students.
-Examples of Services All services must be face-to-face with the student in order to be compensable: • Evaluation/Assessments Determining the range, nature, and degree of hearing loss, including referrals for medical or other professional attention to improve the student's hearing Providing qualified activities, such as language skills, auditory training, speech, lip-reading, hearing evaluation, and speech conversation Counseling a student regarding his/her hearing loss Determining the student's need for group and individual amplification, selecting and fitting an appropriate aid, and evaluating the effectiveness of the amplification Identifying hearing loss as early as possible in a student's life by implementing a formal plan for identification Procedure 92507 U4 TM/UA - Audiology Service Codes 92523 U3 TM - Initial Evaluation S9152 U4 TM - Re-Evaluation Units of Service Service: 15-minute Unit, Max.
-32 units per Day Initial Evaluations: Per Evaluation, Max.
-1 per 180 Days Re-Evaluations: Per Evaluation, Max.
-1 per 30 Days Forms Audiology Services Log Service Provider Evaluation Log
+Delivery Method Services may be delivered in person or through telemedicine.
+Examples of Services Evaluation/Assessments Determining the range, nature, and degree of hearing loss, including referrals for medical or other professional attention to improve the student's hearing Providing qualified activities, such as language skills, auditory training, speech, lip-reading, hearing evaluation, and speech conversation Counseling a student regarding his/her hearing loss Determining the student's need for group and individual amplification, selecting and fitting an appropriate aid, and evaluating the effectiveness of the amplification Identifying hearing loss as early as possible in a student's life by implementing a formal plan for identification

+Procedure 92507 U4 TM/UA - Audiology Service

+Codes 92523 U3 TM - Initial Evaluation

+S9152 U4 TM - Re-Evaluation

+POS 02 is to be used when services are rendered via telemedicine.

+Units of Service Service: 15-minute Unit, Max.
+32 units per Day

+Initial Evaluations: Per Evaluation, Max.
+1 per 180 Days

+Re-Evaluations: Per Evaluation, Max.
+1 per 30 Days

+Forms Audiology Services Log

+Service Provider Evaluation Log